1kmHQ/Book/08-long-term-vision.md

 ---

-## What We Refuse to Become
+## What We Won't Become

-As important as what we're building is what we refuse to build.

-### Not a Unicorn

-We don't want a $1B valuation.
-We want sustainable infrastructure.

-Unicorn status requires:
-- Hypergrowth that outpaces trust-building
-- Investor returns that demand extraction
-- Exit timelines that conflict with century-scale thinking
-- Metrics that measure market cap, not community impact

-We'd rather be a $50M sustainable operation that serves 10,000 providers well than a $1B company that exploits 100,000.
+We're not chasing unicorn valuations, IPO exits, or gig-economy extraction.
+We'd rather be a sustainable $50M operation serving 10,000 providers well than a $1B company that exploits 100,000.
+We collect data to improve service, not to sell.
+We move deliberately, not fast-and-breaking-things.
+Providers are partners, not labour to optimise.

-### Not an IPO-Driven Company

-Public markets demand:
-- Quarterly growth expectations
-- Short-term optimisation
-- Disclosure that benefits competitors
-- Governance that prioritises shareholders over stakeholders

-We want to be accountable to providers, customers, and communities — not to stock analysts.

-### Not a Gig-Extraction Model

-The "gig economy" has become synonymous with:
-- Worker misclassification to avoid benefits
-- Algorithmic control that removes autonomy
-- Commission structures that extract maximum value
-- Growth subsidised by worker desperation

-We reject this entirely.
-Our providers are partners, not labour to optimise.

-### Not a Data-Harvesting Operation

-Some platforms treat user data as the real product — to be sold, monetised, weaponised.

-We collect data to improve service.
-Period.
-No selling.
-No profiling.
-No surveillance capitalism.

-### Not a "Move Fast and Break Things" Culture

-That philosophy leaves wreckage.
-Broken trust.
-Burned communities.
-Exploited workers.

-We move deliberately.
-We break nothing we can't fix.
-We measure twice, cut once.

-> **What we refuse is as defining as what we pursue.**

 ---